Lieve Geuens is a lyrical soprano, born in Antwerp, Belgium.

 Her oratorio repertoire includes: The St John and St Matthew Passion (Bach), The Messiah (Händel), Die Schöpfung (Haydn), Messe Solennelle (Rossini), and Mozart’s Krönungsmesse and Requiem.

 Other theatre performances include: A Frank Zappa project with the Amsterdam saxophone quartet in 1993, a tour with Hans Liberg in Vienna and London in 1999, ‘De Invitatie’ (‘The Invitation’), a mini-opera by Henk Alkema and Guido de Wijs from 2007 to 2009 and the children’s opera ‘Marguerite’, produced by Lieve herself and performed with a small ensemble from 2008 to 2010.

-Lieve taught at the Conservatorium of Utrecht from 1995 to 2009.
+Lieve taught at the Utrecht Conservatory from 1995 to 2009.
 She has been a voice technique teacher in the Jazz department of the Sweelinck Conservatorium in Amsterdam since 2008.
 She also gives regular workshops (on request).